Saranyajayakumaran/Generel-knowledge-quiz/README.md

 - The commands used to push code to remote repository are:
     - git add .     -using to add the changes
     - git commit -m "..."   - using to commit the changes to github
-    - git push  - using to push the commited chnages to github
+    - git push  - using to push the commited changes to github
     - git diff  - used to see the changes we made before commiting.